gruhn/typescript-sudoku/README.md

 This would give very high confidence in the implementations correctness.
 However, it's probably hard to convince the type checker that the code really matches the spec.
-Even then, the error messages are not very friendly
-> Argument of type 'number[]' is not assignable to parameter of type 'never' and, depending on the TypeScript version, it can take multiple seconds to type check the code.
+Even then, error messages are not very friendly and, depending on the TypeScript version, it can take multiple seconds to type check the code.

 On the other hand, I believe most people have the impression that types can only talk about the superficial structure of data.
-I find it interesting to see how much expressivity we can squeeze out of the type system.
+I think it's interesting to see how much expressivity can be squeezed out of the type system.